JoeKnittel/joeknittel.github.io/_posts/2021-01-13-Hello,-World!.md

 **To-do List**:

-- Get images to display (Jekyll issue) ✔️
+- Get images to display (Jekyll issue) [fixed!]✔️
-- Configure YAML for direct .rmd -> blog post conversion ✔️
+- Configure YAML for direct .rmd -> blog post conversion [fixed!]✔️
-- Get MathJax to render LaTeX (works locally, but not online -- so annoying) ❌
+- Get MathJax to render LaTeX (works locally, but not online -- so annoying) [fixed! had to convert gemfile theme to regular theme] ✔️
-- Probably a bunch of other things that I'll notice later ❓
+- Probably a bunch of other things that I'll notice later ❔